Last modified: Nov. 14, 2024, 9:55 a.m.

 See also bladmineerders.be

 The young larva initially constructs a short gallery in a leaf, close to the margin.
-Afterwards, this narrow mine suddenly widens into a large blotch that often overruns the corridor.
+Afterward, this narrow mine suddenly widens into a large blotch that often overruns the corridor.
 Eventually, the larva cuts an oval excision of 6–7 mm long and crawls or falls with it to the soil.
 In this excision, from then on serving as a case, the caterpillar lives on, strolling around freely.
 Before winter starts, pupation takes place inside this case.

 The adults are day-active in full sun.